Anton Du Beke: Other television appearances

 In March 2007 Du Beke was a contestant on the BBC Two series The Underdog Show and was paired with homeless dog Ginger.
 They were eliminated in week three of the competition.

 Du Beke has presented the BBC cookery show Step Up to the Plate.
 He served as a captain and from series 2 was the host on the UK version of Hole in the Wall, which premiered on 20 September 2008 on BBC One.
 On 24 December 2009, he appeared in Victoria Wood's Midlife Christmas, in a sketch called "Beyond The Marigolds", where he spoofed his Strictly Come Dancing role by being paired with fictional soap star "Bo Beaumont" (played by Julie Walters).
 Beaumont quit the show when unable to master Du Beke's warm-up steps.

 In 2011, Du Beke was the first guest on the CBBC talk show Hacker Time.

 During the week of 5 to 9 May 2014, Du Beke appeared on Channel 4 game show Draw It!.

 On Christmas Day 2019, Du Beke surprised Craig Revel Horwood as a guest in the Christmas Midnight Gameshow in Michael McIntyre's Big Christmas Show.

 On 27 October 2023, Du Beke guest presented Steph's Packed Lunch on Channel 4.

 In early 2023, Du Beke and Giovanni Pernice appeared in the travel mini series Anton & Giovanni's Adventures in Sicily.
 In 2024, this was followed by Anton & Giovanni's Adventures in Spain.

+In 2026, Du Beke appeared as a contestant on the seventh series of The Masked Singer as "Arctic Fox".
+He was sixth to be unmasked.